vdaas/vald/docs/contributing/coding-style.md

 #### Condition

-When a dependent object has the following feature, you can decide to mock the dependent.
+When a dependent object has the following factor, you can decide to mock the dependent object.

 - Incomplete implementation
 - IO